Topic

 Reference is also made to UDI 2010-101 Residence permits for students.

 2.2.
-Researchers, cf. the Immigration Regulations Section 6-20 first paragraph
+Researchers, cf. the Immigration Regulations section 6-20 first paragraph

 2.3.
-Trainees, cf. the Immigration Regulations Section 6-21
+Trainees, cf. the Immigration Regulations section 6-21

 Trainees mediated via an organisation or who participate in an exchange programme under the auspices of the EU are entitled to apply for a residence permit from Norway.